2 Helpful / 2 Not

 1 Helpful / 2 Not

 Little chance of lost discs at most holes.
-River presents a challenge and encourages accuracy
+River presents a minor challenge and encourages accuracy

 A tobacco and alcohol free environment.
 Good if you don't like smoke or drunks.

-Baskets heights widely vary, in addition to their structural damage.
+Baskets heights vary, in addition to their poor condition.